First Cannabis Cafe In U.S. Bows In West Hollywood On The Heels Of L.A.’s New Weed Museum Popup

 “The food, service, cannabis, and atmosphere was all 10/10 very pleased I will be back tmrw,” remarked a new fan of the fresh establishment.

-“Great spot to enjoy some Rickett thc Champagne,” proclaimed a second fan, who added fire, star, thumbs up and strong-arm emoji to his thought.
+“Great spot to enjoy some Rickett thc Champagne,” proclaimed a second fan, who added fire, star, thumbs-up, and strong-arm emoji to his thought.

 “If only..
-I didn’t live on the other side of the country,” stated an out-of-towner who added two thumbs up and red heart emoji.
+I didn’t live on the other side of the country,” stated an out-of-towner who added two thumbs-up and red heart emoji.

 “Oh I’m so there!!!!,” said a fourth Lowell Farms follower, who also made prolific use of positive emoji tacked onto his comment.

-Meanwhile, as if planned to coincide with the opening of the Lowell Cafe, Los Angeles’s popup Weedmaps Museum of Weed opened last month and now plans to stay open through October on the weekends.
+Meanwhile, as if it was planned to coincide with the opening of the Lowell Cafe, Los Angeles’s popup Weedmaps Museum of Weed opened last month and now plans to stay open through October on the weekends.
 Rolling Stone said the reason for the enterprise operating out of a Hollywood warehouse is to offer weed connoisseurs and “cana-curious” folk an interactive education.

 One exhibit gives relevant information about California’s Compassionate Use Act and “its impact on cannabis use to treat HIV/AIDS in the 1990s.”